 This project is located at Joliet Junior College, Joliet, Illinois.
-The project will consist of a three-year bid period and annual contracts with mutual options to renew in years two and three, to provide all materials, labor and equipment necessary to manage, maintain and enhance various natural areas restoration zones located within the Joliet Junior College Central Campus, and as identified in the drawings and specifications that make up this project's contract documents.
+The project entails providing all materials, labor and equipment necessary to manage, maintain and enhance various natural areas restoration zones located within the Joliet Junior College Central Campus, as identified in the drawings and specifications that make up this project's contract documents.

-The landscape restoration zones encompass approximately 74 acres of Campus property.
-These areas were cleared of Buckthorn and other invasives in years 2009/2010, and seeded in prairie, woodland and savanna seed mixes in 2011.
+The landscape restoration zones encompass approximately 89 acres of campus property.
+Most of these areas were cleared of Buckthorn and other invasives in years 2009/2010, and seeded in prairie, woodland and savanna seed mixes in 2011.
 Native trees and shrubs were planted in year 2011 at various locations.
+In 2017 additional areas west of the asphalt path were cleared by the Natural Areas Committee volunteers (Zone J on the map).

-Contractors will be responsible for mowing, weed whipping, herbiciding, and burning in ways and frequencies that will best promote the establishment of the restoration areas.
+Contractors will be responsible for mowing, weed-whipping, herbiciding, and burning in ways and frequencies that will best promote the establishment objectives of the restoration areas.
 The basic objective is to manage herbacious and woody invasives in the various zones.

-Option for Multi-Year Contract Renewal
+Multi-Year Contract with Option for Renewal